 Jason Beckfield is case study lead for the Roosevelt Project's research on the Gulf Coast.
-He is Professor of Sociology at Harvard University.
+He is a professor of sociology at Harvard University.
 His research investigates the institutional causes and consequences of social inequality, as represented in Political Sociology and the People's Health (Oxford, 2018) and Unequal Europe: How Regional Integration Reshaped the Welfare State and Reversed the Egalitarian Turn (Oxford, 2019), among other publications.
 His current research interest is societal adaptation to climate change.
-He hails from Joplin, Missouri, which started its life as a mining town, and his great-great-grandfather owned a small coal mine in Southern Illinois.
+He hails from Joplin, Missouri, which started its life as a mining town, and his great-great-grandfather owned a small coal mine in southern Illinois.

-Devin Booker works on the research team as a Research Assistant.
-She hails from Chandler, Arizona, and is now studying Sociology at Xavier University of Louisiana in New Orleans.
+Devin Booker works on the research team as a research assistant.
+She hails from Chandler, Arizona, and is now studying sociology at Xavier University of Louisiana in New Orleans.

-Kerry Bowie is Managing Partner of Msaada Partners, and advises the Roosevelt Project on environmental justice.
+Kerry Bowie is managing partner of Msaada Partners and advises the Roosevelt Project on environmental justice.
 Kerry holds bachelor's and master's degrees in environmental engineering from the Massachusetts Institute of Technology (MIT) and the University of Michigan, respectively, as well as an MBA from the MIT Sloan School of Management.

-Brianna Castro is a Ph.D.
-Candidate in Sociology at Harvard University.
+Brianna Castro is a PhD candidate in sociology at Harvard University.
 Her research interests include the social dimensions of climate change adaptation, environmental migration, climate change mobilities, and the interplay between individuals and institutions in resilience and adaptation planning.
 Her dissertation research explores how people do (or do not) adapt to changing climate conditions and how institutional contexts impact people's daily climate-related decisions in urban, peri-urban, and rural environments.
-Her research sites include Montes de María, Colombia, coastal North Carolina, and Lagos, Nigeria.
+Her research sites include Montes de María, Colombia; coastal North Carolina; and Lagos, Nigeria.

-Christine DeMyers is an anthropologist formerly with the Water institute of the Gulf, where she worked with a range of community leaders and stakeholders who are preparing for or responding to water management challenges in southern Louisiana.
-She is also an elected Commissioner in the East Baton Rouge area.
+Christine DeMyers is an anthropologist formerly with the Water Institute of the Gulf, where she worked with a range of community leaders and stakeholders who are preparing for or responding to water management challenges in southern Louisiana.
+She is also an elected commissioner in the East Baton Rouge area.
 DeMyers collects and analyzes primary data (audio, video, or field notes from participant observation, workshops, interviews, or surveys) to understand and aggregate experiences with-and solutions to-environmental risks.
 She applies systematic summaries of relevant community and stakeholder perspectives to sustainable water management and climate change adaptation plans.

-Daniel Alain Evrard is a Ph.D. student in Sociology and a James M. and Cathleen D. Stone Scholar in Inequality and Wealth Concentration at Harvard University.
-D. A. graduated with high honors from the University of Arizona, where he examined the role of de-unionization campaigns on the structure of American income inequality.
+Daniel Alain Evrard is a PhD student in sociology and a James M. and Cathleen D. Stone Scholar in Inequality and Wealth Concentration at Harvard University.
+D. A. graduated with high honors from the University of Arizona, where he examined the role of deunionization campaigns on the structure of American income inequality.
 He then applied these findings to the urban context in order to better understand how this process has altered the socioeconomic conditions encountered by the working-class residents of deindustrialized cities.
 Drawing upon interests in political economy, economic geography, and comparative urban studies, his current research examines the causes behind the divergent developmental trajectories of deindustrialized cities within advanced capitalist countries.

-Ayodele (Ayo) Theard-Lewis works on the research team as a Research Assistant.
-She hails from Portland, Oregon, and is now studying Sociology at Xavier University of Louisiana in New Orleans.
+Ayodele (Ayo) Theard-Lewis works on the research team as a research assistant.
+She hails from Portland, Oregon, and is now studying sociology at Xavier University of Louisiana in New Orleans.

-Darryle Ulama holds a Master's degree from MIT's Department of Urban Studies and Planning and is a Graduate Research Assistant at MIT's Center for Energy and Environmental Policy Research (CEEPR).
+Darryle Ulama holds a master's degree from MIT's Department of Urban Studies and Planning and is a graduate research assistant at MIT's Center for Energy and Environmental Policy Research (CEEPR).
 He is interested in infrastructure systems, energy policy, and spatial methods and wrote his master's thesis on the political economy of race and New Deal public works.